This salmon tacos recipe is a tasty combo of the world’s best foods.

 It’s not possible to judge salmon’s doneness by the look, so if you don’t have a thermometer, be sure to avoid undercooking by at least using a timer.
 Even when you use sushi-grade fillets, undercooked salmon doesn’t taste very good.

-Storing and Reheating Cooked Salmon
+Storing and Reheating the Leftover

 If you’re not going to eat tacos right away, store the fish, the shells, and the toppings separately in the fridge.
 This allows you to reheat the fish and taco shells separately: